-The region is in line with its rated Czech peers, maintaining a very low ratio of net direct and indirect debt (NDID) to operating revenue below 10%.
-In 2023, the NDID to operating revenue marginally increased to 7.8% in 2023 from 7.0% in 2022.
+The region's debt is in line with its rated Czech peers, maintaining a very low ratio of net direct and indirect debt (NDID) to operating revenue, consistently below 10%.
+In 2024, the NDID to operating revenue marginally increased to 8.9% from 7.8% in 2023.
 MSR primarily relies on long-term bank loans to finance investment projects.
-As of year end 2023, MSR' direct debt consisted of two loans totaling CZK0.8 billion from UniCredit Bank Czech Republic and Slovakia, CZK153 million loan from the European Investment Bank (EIB, Aaa stable) and CZK1.8 billion loan (total limit CZK3 billion, to be drawn in phases until 2024) from Česká spořitelna to support investment projects.
-Notably, 95% of the direct debt carries a floating interest rate.
-Despite the interest rate acceleration and additional loan drawing during 2023, the interest expenses to operating revenue ratio remained very low at 0.4% in 2023 (0.3% in 2022) and we expect interest expenses to remain below 1% of operating revenue in 2024-25.
+As of year-end 2024, MSR' direct debt consisted of two loans totaling CZK239 million with UniCredit Bank Czech Republic and Slovakia, a CZK77 million loan with the European Investment Bank (EIB, Aaa stable) and a CZK3 billion loan with Česká spořitelna to support investment projects.
+We expect the region's direct debt to moderately increase due to its investment requirements in 2025-2026.
+Nevertheless, NDID will remain very low, below 11% of operating revenue over the same period.

+Almost 98% of the direct debt carries a floating interest rate.
+Despite the interest rate acceleration and additional loan drawing during 2023 and 2024, the interest expenses to operating revenue ratio remained very low at 0.3% in 2024.
+We expect interest expenses to remain low at around 0.4% of operating revenue in 2025-2026.

-The region traditionally has a high share of short-term debt (27.1% of total direct debt in 2023), represented by payments planned for the current year.
-However, this poses very little risk because of the high cash reserves' level and overall low level of debt.
-Most of the short-term debt is dedicated to prefinance subsidies from the central government and the European Union (EU, Aaa stable).
-Indirect debt, consisting of the debt of regional hospitals and provided guarantee for the debts of VaK Bruntál (a water management company operating in MSR), accounted for 8.0% of NDID in 2023.
-Cash reserves at the end of 2023 were sufficient to cover the total outstanding debt more than 3 times.
+Despite the region's traditionally high share of short-term debt, which accounted for 22% of total direct debt in 2024, its debt service remains low, representing only 2.2% of total revenue.
+This short-term debt is primarily used to prefinance subsidies from the central government and the European Union (EU, Aaa stable).

-We expect the region's direct debt to moderately increase due to its investment requirements.
-Nevertheless, NDID will remain very low, below 10% of operating revenue in 2024-25, and the region's liquidity reserves will be sufficient to fully cover NDID.

-High level of liquid reserves
+Indirect debt, which includes the debt of regional hospitals and guarantees provided for the debts of VaK Bruntál (a water management company operating in MSR), accounted for 4.6% of NDID in 2024.

+The region's cash reserves were robust at year-end 2024, sufficient to cover the total outstanding debt approximately three times, indicating MSR's strong financial management and liquidity position.

+Strong liquidity position strengthens financial resilience

-The region's track record of solid financial performance has led to a comfortable liquidity buffer over the last few years, further boosted by the strong operating balance generated in 2023.
-In 2023, its accumulated cash and short-term investments increased, reaching upwards of CZK8.4 billion (22.0% of operating revenue), which is CZK2.2 billion more than that as of year-end 2022.
-The liquidity management remained conservative, mainly using term deposit for the free liquidity to earn interest.
+The region's solid financial performance has resulted in a comfortable liquidity buffer over the past few years, further enhanced by a solid operating balance recorded in 2024.
+In that year, accumulated cash and short-term investments rose to CZK9.7 billion (24.7% of operating revenue), an increase of CZK1.3 billion from the end of 2023.
+Liquidity management remained conservative, primarily utilizing term deposits to earn interest.

-The high level of cash reserves correlates with the investment plan.
-According to Czech law, a public entity has to hold liquidity for financing of all investment projects planned for the respective fiscal year.
-MSR widely uses national or EU subsidies for financing, but these are often received ex post.
-The law doesn't distinguish between the entity's own share of financing and external sources; it requires the respective amount to be available on request.
+The high level of cash reserves aligns with the investment plan.
+According to Czech law, public entities must hold sufficient liquidity to finance all planned investment projects for the fiscal year.
+While MSR extensively uses national or EU subsidies for financing, these funds are often received ex post.
+The law mandates that the required amount be available on request, regardless of whether it comes from the entity's own funds or external sources.

-We expect MSR's cash reserves to peak at 22.7% of operating revenue in 2024 and remain around that level in 2025 as the region further increases its investment activity.
-The overall strong liquidity position further supports the region's credit quality and offers flexibility to accommodate extraordinary cash outflows.
+After MSR's cash reserves peaked at 24.7% of operating revenue in 2024, we expect a slight decrease in liquidity levels in 2025-2026 as the region will fund part of its growing capex program with available cash reserves.
+MSR's strong liquidity position supports its credit quality and provides flexibility to manage extraordinary cash outflows.